 - .15 The reviewer should use the understanding of the firm's accounting and auditing practice and system of quality control to assess inherent and control risks.
 The assessment of risk is qualitative and not quantitative. - .16 To assess inherent risk, the reviewer should consider the following: - a.
-Circumstances arising within the firm (Ref: par. .A6 and .A8-.A9) - b.
-Circumstances outside the firm that affect the firm's accounting and auditing clients (Ref: par. .A7) - .17 To assess control risk, the reviewer should consider the results of the team captain's assessment of the firm's design of and compliance with quality control standards established by the AICPA.
-(Ref: par. .A10) - .18 The reviewer should determine an acceptable level of detection risk based on the assessment of inherent and control risk.
+Circumstances arising within the firm (Ref: par. .A7 and .A9-.A10) - b.
+Circumstances outside the firm that affect the firm's accounting and auditing clients (Ref: par. .A8) - .17 To assess control risk, the reviewer should consider the results of assessing the firm's design of its policies and procedures according to quality control standards established by the AICPA.
+(Ref: par. .A11) - .18 The reviewer should determine an acceptable level of detection risk based on the assessment of inherent and control risk.
 There is an inverse relationship between the level of detection risk and the level of inherent and control risk.
-(Ref: par. .A11) - .19 The reviewer should document the assessment of peer review risk, which includes inherent risk, control risk, and detection risk, to provide a basis for engagement selections and the extent of procedures performed.
-(Ref: par. .A12).
+(Ref: par. .A12) - .19 The reviewer should document the assessment of peer review risk, which includes inherent risk, control risk, and detection risk, to provide a basis for engagement selections and the extent of procedures performed.
+(Ref: par. .A13)